Seemag31/Responsible-AI-Portfolio/governance_docs/ai_failure_modes_integrity_safety_governance.md

 AI integrity is about consistency between what a system is described to do and what it actually does.
 If a hiring tool is touted as fair and impartial, integrity demands evidence that its outcomes are not skewed against certain groups.
 If a clinical decision support tool claims to perform well across diverse populations, integrity requires documentation of performance across those subgroups.

 AI safety focuses on reducing harm.
-It includes stress-testing systems under unusual or extreme conditions, probing for vulnerabilities (including adversarial inputs), and monitoring performance after deployment to catch drift or unexpected behaviors.
+It includes stress testing systems under unusual or extreme conditions, probing for vulnerabilities (including adversarial inputs), and monitoring performance after deployment to catch drift or unexpected behaviors.
 For example, in healthcare applications, safety evaluation might examine how a model performs with rare diseases or incomplete patient records, not just typical cases.

 AI governance sits at the organizational and societal level.
 It covers who is accountable, how decisions are reviewed, and what policies and standards apply.
 Governance includes documentation requirements, risk review processes, regulatory standards, and audit practices.
 Frameworks such as the National Institute of Standards and Technology AI Risk Management Framework encourage organizations to treat risk management as an ongoing responsibility rather than a one-time checklist [6].
 Emerging regulatory regimes like the EU AI Act reflect a broader consensus that oversight must extend beyond technical design to include transparency, accountability, and impact assessment at scale [7].